-Telephone Password Manager can also be connected to a voice-over-IP network and configured to accept VoIP calls.
+Telephone Password Manager can be connected to a voice-over-IP network and configured to accept VoIP calls.

-Telephone Password Manager lowers IT support costs and improves user service by enabling mobile, remote or locked out users to resolve problems with their password, hardware token or encrypted hard disk on their own, without calling the help desk.
+Telephone Password Manager lowers IT support costs and improves user service by enabling remote or locked out users to resolve login problems related to their password, hardware token or encrypted drive without calling the help desk.

 Telephone Password Manager can improve the security of IT support processes by